ash47/OmegleMiddleMan/README.md

 ###Recapcha###
  - It's possible your bot will be required to answer capchas due to spam
  - When the capcha image appears, simply enter the answer into the chat box, and hit send / press enter, if you are correct, it will find you a new stranger, if you fail, you will get a new capcha

+###Credits###
+ - Original omegle client was taken from [here](https://github.com/CRogers/omegle), it no longer works as the protocol has mostly changed, and it has many bugs, I would do a pull request, except their code is written in coffee script, and I used javascript